shahabmohammadi/shahabmohammadi/README.md

 ### 💻 Study and Work

 I love to explore new technologies.
 I use the following technologies to create my own ideas.
-I try to automate almost everything that comes my way as it helps to improve my creativity mindset and also make new ideas.
+I try to automate almost everything that comes my way as it helps to improve my creative mindset and also make new ideas.

 - **Python** - Almost Everywhere
 - **Django** - Backend Development
 - **Vue.js** - Front End Development

-I am on project manager position full time in SazgarIT company.
+I am in a project manager position full-time in SazgarIT company.
 <br>
-And Also I graduated Bachelors Degree of CS from Islamic Azad University of QODS.
+And Also I graduated Bachelors's Degree in CS from the Islamic Azad University of QODS.
 ### 🎹 Music

-Sometimes I decide to get away from tech life and move back into my music production life style.
-I have [Soundcloud channel](https://soundcloud.com/elex-stevelex), where you can listen to my own musics and also what I listen.
+Sometimes I decide to get away from tech life and move back into my music production lifestyle.
+I have [Soundcloud channel](https://soundcloud.com/elex-stevelex), where you can listen to my own pieces of music and also what I listen to.

 <sub>Last updated by Github Actions on 13 Jan, 2021.</sub>